Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2023-2.md

 For information on converting assets made for a Built-in Render Pipeline project to assets compatible with URP, see the page [Render Pipeline Converter](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/features/rp-converter.html).

+## Upgrading from URP 15 (Unity 2023.1)

+### Volume Framework

+When you create a custom Volume component class that overrides the `VolumeComponent.Override(VolumeComponent state, float interpFactor)` method, your implementation must set the `VolumeParameter.overrideState` property to `true` whenever the `VolumeParameter` value is changed.
+This ensures that the Volume framework resets the parameters to their correct default values.
+This lets the framework to use fewer resources every frame which improves performance.

+For an example, refer to the [Override(VolumeComponent, float)](xref:UnityEngine.Rendering.VolumeParameter.overrideState) description.

 ## Upgrading from URP 13 (Unity 2022.1)

 ### Two shader defines were removed